Apparence-io/alfreed/README.md

 ## Animations
 To create animations on your page you can use ```AlfreedPageBuilder``` factories:
 - ```AlfreedPageBuilder<MyPresenter, MyModel, ViewInterface>.animated(...)``` for single animation controller
-- ```AlfreedPageBuilder<MyPresenter, MyModel, ViewInterface>.animatedMulti(...)``` or multiple animations controller
+- ```AlfreedPageBuilder<MyPresenter, MyModel, ViewInterface>.animatedMulti(...)``` for multiple animations controller.
 Then you have access to builder methods for your animations.

 Basically animations are accessed through a map where you name them.
-This can help finding each animations back when you need them.
+This can help finding your animations back when you need them.

 > Animation(s) controller(s) and their animations will be available in your presenter and AlfreedPageBuilder builder methods within context.